 Is This The Smoking Gun We’ve Waited For?

-Time to break out the water pipe in the name of health?
+Time to roll up a joint in the name of health?
 Not so fast.
 So far, the research has only been conducted on artificial 3D models of the human body.
 This study’s findings still need to be peer-reviewed by other credible researchers and tested with human subjects before they’re taken as fact.
 Still, if they can be replicated, the findings of Alberta’s researchers are incredibly promising.
 In fact, cannabis strains in the research so far reduced the activity of virus receptors by up to 73 percent.

 While work toward a vaccine is still essential to bring the COVID-19 pandemic to an end, researchers have indicated that these strains could serve as a valuable part of a COVID-19 prevention plan.
 Droplets, mouth spray or other easily consumed forms could work in conjunction with the steps communities are already taking to help combat the virus and further reduce its rampant spread.
 Says Kovalchuk, “the extracts of our most successful and novel high CBD C sativa lines, pending further investigation, may become a useful and safe addition to the treatment of COVID-19 as an adjunct therapy.”